LongHoangNguyenH/BookingApplication/README.md

 <!-- Env Variables -->
 ### :key: Environment Variables

-To run this project, you will need to add the following environment variables to your  file Check Application.properties to see more details [application.properties](https://github.com/LongHoangNguyenH/BookingApplication/blob/main/HotelBookingApp-Backend/src/main/resources/application.properties)
+To run this project, you will need to add the following environment variables to your application.properties file\\
+Check Application.properties to see more details [application.properties](https://github.com/LongHoangNguyenH/BookingApplication/blob/main/HotelBookingApp-Backend/src/main/resources/application.properties)